Type of entity

 Dates of existence

 After leaving the GSA, Baillie became successful as both a painter and interior designer.
 Notable exhibitions include 1931 and 1959 at the Royal Scottish Academy, and 1925, 1927, 1930, and 1931 at the Royal Glasgow Institute.
-He also worked for shipping companies, designing the interiors for luxury liners.
+He also worked for shipping companies; hired by Cunard in the 1930's, he was responsible for the interiors of the luxury liner Queen Mary.
 This, in turn, led him to design the interior for Rogano Restaurant in Glasgow, which still boasts its original interior.
-His paintings can also be seen in the Hunterian Art Gallery, Glasgow.
+Baillie is also quite well known for his painting, particularly his strongly stylised portraits, and studies of life on the South Pacific - examples can be seen in the Hunterian Art Gallery, Glasgow.

 If you have any further information, please get in touch.